martong/vim-quick-search/README.md

 ```
 let g:quickSearch_UseDefaultMappings == 0
 ```
-in your vimrc and define the mappings by copying them from the plugin's source code:
+in your vimrc and define the mappings by copying them from the plugin's source code.
+E.g.:
 ```
   map <Leader>QS :call <SID>NormalSearch("<C-R><C-W>")<CR>
   ...